kodarn/Sparsnas/README.md

 ## Recording the signals

-Logic analyzers are great tools to debug and analyze elektronics.
+Logic analyzers are great tools to debug and analyze electronics.
 Here we use a a logic analyzer called [DSLogic](http://www.dreamsourcelab.com/dslogic.html).
 They're available on [EBay](https://www.ebay.com/) or [BangGood](https://www.banggood.com/search/dslogic.html) etc. Connect the coupling wires to the analyzer, and connect the analyzer using a USB cable to your computer.
 Now, start the [DSView](http://www.dreamsourcelab.com/download.html) software and begin the recording process.
 Click the record-button in the gui and plug the batteries into the Sparsnäs-sensor.
 We record about 40 seconds of data, resulting with the following:

 ![Connecting the logic analyzer](LogicAnalyzer/400_565_321/02.Solder2.jpg?raw=true "Connecting the logic analyzer")
 ![Data recording](LogicAnalyzer/400_565_321/03.DSLogic.Overview.of.SPI.signals.png?raw=true "Data recording")